wri/forma-clj/README.md

 Cake and Clojure
 ---------------------

 The first thing you'll need to run forma-hadoop is [cake](https://github.com/ninjudd/cake), a self-styled "tasty build tool for Clojure".
-Follow the instructions at the github page to get it installed!
+Follow the instructions at the github page to get started.

 GDAL Java bindings
 ------------------

-The attached bindings were built for GDAL 1.8.0; specifically, the Macports hdf4 variant.
+The attached bindings were built for GDAL 1.8.0; specifically, the Macports hdf4 universal variant.
 To install GDAL properly, download the [MacPorts](http://www.macports.org/install.php) DMG for Snow Leopard, and install away.

 once this is done, run the following commands at the terminal::

 	$ sudo port -v selfupdate
-	$ sudo port install gdal +hdf4
+	$ sudo port install gdal +hdf4 +universal.

 This will install GDAL 1.8.0 into /opt/local.
-It won't disturb any other version; we just need it to be in this particular directory because the native java bindings will be looking there.
+It won't disturb any other version of gdal; we just need it to be in this particular directory because the native java bindings will be looking there.

 TextMate Support for Clojure
 ----------------------------